sramesh137/airflow-learning/README.md

 ### Prerequisites
 Before getting started with Apache Airflow, make sure you have the following prerequisites:

-1. Python (version X.X.X or higher) installed
+1. Python (version 3.6.x or higher) installed
 2. Basic understanding of Python and programming concepts
 3. Familiarity with command-line interface (CLI)
 4. Access to a terminal or command prompt
+5. Version Control (e.g., Git)